MyoHub/myoconverter/README.md

 O2MPipeline(osim_file, geometry_folder, output_folder, **kwargs)
 ```

 More conversion examples can be found in the [example folder](https://github.com/MyoHub/myoconverter/tree/main/examples).
-Detailed description of the conversion setup/process is found in the [documentation](https://myoconverter.readthedocs.io/en/latest/pipeline.html).
+Detailed description of the conversion setup/process is in the [documentation](https://myoconverter.readthedocs.io/en/latest/pipeline.html).

 ## Contribution